11 seasons available

 Andrew discovers the French and German cuisine of Alsace, France; bursting with rustic flavors and made from farm-fresh local ingredients, the region's specialities range from choucroute garnie to world-renowned foie gras.

-Andrew Zimmern explores the iconic soul food of the Mississippi Delta.
-From fried catfish and hushpuppies to smothered oxtails and decadent mud pie, the Deep South's down-home dishes soothe the soul.
+Andrew Zimmern explores the iconic soul food of the Mississippi Delta; from fried catfish and hush puppies to smothered oxtails and decadent mud pie, the Deep South's down-home dishes soothe the soul.

 Andrew Zimmern uncovers the most delicious food in Michigan's Upper Peninsula; from Croatian chicken cooked over an open flame to fresh-caught Lake Superior whitefish and traditional pasties, the rural landscape offers many dishes.